 It’s not possible to call a function without assigning the return value to something in VHDL.
 If we try to do so, ModelSim will produce the compile error: No feasible entries for subprogram “CounterExpired”.

 Instead, we can use a procedure for this.
 A procedure declared within a process can access any signal within the scope of that process.
-This is similar to the impure process, but since it’s a procedure, there is no return value.
+This is similar to the impure function, but since it’s a procedure, there is no return value.

 In this video tutorial we will simplify the FSM code by using a procedure declared in a process: